lbriais/database_introspection/README.md

 # Database Introspection

-This gem will introspect the database and create __dynamically__ ActiveRecord::Base descendants that can be used by your application, including some Rails associations helper methods.
+[This gem][gemref] will introspect the database and create __dynamically__ ActiveRecord::Base descendants that can be used by your application, including some Rails associations helper methods.

 It is intended to be primarily used within rails applications but nothing prevents you to use standalone, provided the fact you are already connected to a database.
 This gem does a bit the reverse action of what you do with Rails generator, when you want to generate the database from you migrations.